 The applicant, a young adult university student, said – and there is nothing to suggest that she was not telling the truth – that she wore the headscarf of her own free will.
 In this connection, I fail to see how the principle of sexual equality can justify prohibiting a woman from following a practice which, in the absence of proof to the contrary, she must be taken to have freely adopted.
 Equality and non-discrimination are subjective rights which must remain under the control of those who are entitled to benefit from them.

+To conclude, in the cases of both Lucia Dahlab and Leyla Sahin, the Court upheld the state laws and supported the various governments’ bans on Muslim women wearing the hijab.
+In its examination, the Court primarily focused on whether these laws represented a violation of the “freedom of religion” protected under Article 9 of the European Convention on Human Rights (ECHR), and whether limiting freedom of religion in this particular was legitimate.
+Others rights, such as that of equality and education, received minimal attention from the Court.
+Similarly, in both cases, the court viewed the hijab as a sign of religious oppression, and, focusing on the question of choice, operated under the assumption that Muslim women did not wear the hijab of their own free will and choice, but were forced to do so.
+In the two cases, the court accepted the government’s arguments that the anti-hijab measures promoted the legitimate aims of upholding the principle of secularism, protecting the rights and freedoms of others, such as other women, children, and pupils, and maintaining the public order and safety.

 Chapter II – The Victim Myth

+A review of the European Court of Human Rights judgments and its reasoning in cases of Muslim women, such as the Lucia Dahlab and Leyla Sahin cases, reveals a troubling approach wherein Muslim women are presented as perennial victims.
+This chapter seeks to shatter this victim myth, arguing that Muslim women are not in need of saving or liberating, and that European governments and courts are using this justification for other political purposes, such as maintaining white power and control.
+To shatter this myth of Muslim women’s victimhood, I will apply interdisciplinary theories, such as anthropology, social sociology, and political theory, to show that Muslim women are not, as the court and governments assume, necessarily oppressed by their religion and culture, nor is the hijab necessarily an expression of oppression.
+I will add some insights gleaned from interviews I’ve conducted with Muslim women for the purpose of this study.

 3. The Muslim Women Subject

 The Court appears to hold a position in which the Muslim woman is necessarily trampled by religious and masculine forces, perceived as someone trapped within oppressive power structures and suffering from the demands of religious and cultural boundaries.
 Rather than viewing the Muslim woman as subjugated by oppressive forces, I propose that the Muslim woman is actually a subject immersed in a world of meanings, and embedded in social layers of meanings within which her moral life and her experiences and worldview are shaped.